MannyJ100/Game_Project/README.md

 ##Installation and Usage

-In order to have access to the game by cloning it from my GitHub repository titled Game Project.
-Here is a link to that repository (https://github.com/MannyJ100/Game_Project/tree/Feature)
+In order to have access to the game, you must clone it from my GitHub repository titled Game Project.
+Here is a link to my Github Game Project page repository.(https://github.com/MannyJ100/Game_Project/tree/Feature)